Puriwt/meow-on-rails/README.md

 - connect with step 4 in web.

 # (remark in VM we have to use sudo in almost all command) #

+# setup work space in VM
+- create foder work space (sudo mkdir yourFoderName)

+# install docker in your VM
+- go into your project (cd)
+- run following command begin of Install using the apt repository (https://docs.docker.com/engine/install/ubuntu/)
+- until you finish step 6